LumenfuchsStudios/GoldenArcaneLite/README.md

 ## Features

-* [DEVEL] A wierd boss-like entity with unique abilities and novelty loot.
+* [DEVEL] *Golden Arrow*, a boss-like entity with unique abilities and novelty loot.
-  * Summon with `/function garrow:spawn` (subject to change)
+  * Summon with `/function garrow:instance/spawn` (subject to change)
+* [DEVEL] Spells!
+Currently only with two examples ("Weather: Clear/Rain/Thunder" and "Smelt")
+* Soon!

-## Versions
+## Versioning

-This project follows the `MAJOR.MINOR.PATCH` model; The closer to the left a number is, the more impactful the version's changes are.
+This project follows the `MAJOR.MINOR.PATCH` model; The closer to the left a number is, the more impactful that version's changes are.

-When there is a new version available, the following is a general rule for updating existing saves:
+Whenever a new version is available, the following rule applies for updating existing saves:

 * `PATCH` updates (`0.0.x`) are least likely to break existing saves, and may be downloaded safely.
 * `MINOR` updates (`0.x.0`) *should* work in older saves, but may still introduce some changes which may alter how one plays the game; A backup is advised before updating your world's datapack.
 * `MAJOR` updates (`x.0.0`) introduce breaking changes which are often incompatible with older saves.
-It is generally not advised to add these to existing saves, but if one still wishes to, backuping your world is almost mandatory to avoid data loss.
+When updating to those, always have a backup your world beforehand, as corruption and data loss are possible and even likely to occur.

-The datapack's current version is: `0.1.0` (indev).
+The datapack's current version is: `0.1.0` (indev); Its target Minecraft version is `1.20.1`.

 ## Platform

-**Golden Arcane** is the datapack for Minecraft: Java Edition.
-For the (legacy) Bedrock Edition addon, please check [this repo](https://github.com/Ayden-Foxx/TheGoldenArcane-BE) instead.
+**Golden Arcane** is the datapack for *Minecraft: Java Edition*.
+For the (legacy) *Minecraft: Bedrock Edition* addon, see [here](https://github.com/Ayden-Foxx/TheGoldenArcane-BE).